 Trails/facilities.
 Nearly 40 survey respondents stated the need for more paved trails.
 They are unable to use some trails now due to the width, condition, and incline of the trail.
 Research participants wish to have more paved trails at a lower incline to accommodate the public with disabilities.
 Users also requested to have more seating areas around trails and facilities to give people a chance to take a break from their outdoor recreation activity.
-Research participants also suggested more handicap restrooms.
-Parking was a popular need among survey participants.
+Research participants.
+They described the need for more handicap parking was a popular need among survey participants.
 They described the need for more handicap parking, especially near boat ramps and docks.
 Outdoor recreation users also recommended creating more trails specifically for ATV/UTV usage.
 However, some users would like to restrict usage of such vehicles as it disturbs their experience when enjoying nature.